YaKozina/Simulation_Performance/README.md

 * Se-82 2νββ (foil_bulk)
 * Tl-208 (foil_bulk SOURCE BACKGROUND)
 * Bi-214 (foil_bulk SOURCE BACKGROUND)

-  Some of the other events will be added later
+Studies for some other processes will be added later